meta-prompting/meta-prompting/README.md

     \end{minipage}
 \end{tcolorbox}
 ```

+## References

+1. Laria Reynolds and Kyle McDonell.
+Prompt programming for large language models: Beyond the
+few-shot paradigm.
+In Extended Abstracts of the 2021 CHI Conference on Human Factors in
+Computing Systems, pp. 1–7, 2021.

+2. Yutai Hou, Hongyuan Dong, Xinghao Wang, Bohan Li, and Wanxiang Che.
+Metaprompting: Learning
+to learn better prompts. arXiv preprint arXiv:2209.11486, 2022.

 ## Citations
 Please cite the paper and star this repo if you use Meta Prompting (MP) and Cumulative Reasoning (CR) and find it interesting/useful, thanks!
 Feel free to contact zhangyif21@tsinghua.edu.cn or open an issue if you have any questions.